Richard Faʻaoso: Background

-Fa'aoso is of Australian, Sāmoan and Tongan descent.
-His father is Sāmoan and Tongan, while his mother is Australian.
+Fa'aoso is of Australian, Tongan and Samoan descent.
+His father Tongan and Samoan, while his mother is Australian of European descent.

 He was educated at Wavell State High School.
 Fa'aoso played his junior football for Norths Aspley before being signed by the Penrith Panthers.

 Playing career

 Penrith Panthers

-In Round 14 of the 2004 NRL season, Fa'aoso made his NRL début for the Panthers against the St. George Illawarra Dragons.
+In round 14 of the 2004 NRL season, Fa'aoso made his NRL début for Penrith against the St. George Illawarra Dragons.
+Fa'aoso played for Penrith in their preliminary final defeat against Canterbury.

 Sydney Roosters

 In 2005, he joined the Sydney Roosters and played 21 games for them during the year.

 Castleford Tigers

 In 2006, Fa'aoso played for the Castleford Tigers in the Super League, who signed him after their promotion in 2005.

 Parramatta Eels

-In 2007, he returned to Australia, signing with The Parramatta Eels for 3 years.
-He was touted as a replacement for departing Eel Michael Vella who left the Eels to join Super League club Hull Kingston Rovers in 2007.
+In 2007, he returned to Australia, signing with the Parramatta Eels for three years.
+He was touted as a replacement for departing Parramatta player Michael Vella who left the Eels to join Super League club Hull Kingston Rovers in 2007.
+Faʻaoso only played one first grade game for the club which was Parramatta's round 4 victory over Canberra.